When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 you?

-Yeah, you know, like all my
+Yeah, You know, like all my

-would say some part aspects of
+And I and I would say some part

-just life in general, the need
+aspects of just life in general,

-to do more was always kind of
+the need to do more was always

 Sometimes I got to where I felt